pastelsky/bundlephobia/CONTRIBUTING.md

 ### Canvas compile issues

-Bundlephobia relies on [`canvas`](https://www.npmjs.com/package/canvas) which may require need to be built from source depending on your platform.
-You may need to [install the required packages list in their docs](https://github.com/Automattic/node-canvas#compiling).
+Bundlephobia relies on [`canvas`](https://www.npmjs.com/package/canvas) which may need to be built from source (depending on your platform).
+If so, [install the required packages listed in their docs](https://github.com/Automattic/node-canvas#compiling).

 ### Commands